kohlschutter/junixsocket/src/site/markdown/dependency.md

     If the plain URL is `file:///tmp/.s.PGSQL.5432`, then the URL-encoded version is `file%3A%2F%2F%2Ftmp%2F.s.PGSQL.5432`.

     **Performance trick:** By placing a square bracket (`[`) in front of the host name, we can prevent any attempt to lookup the hostname in DNS.
-This is trick not necessary, however.
+However, this is not mandatory.

     Connection URL: `jdbc:postgresql://[file%3A%2F%2F%2Ftmp%2F.s.PGSQL.5432/postgres`